Daniel B. Sands, PhD

 Military Officer - United States Army / Army Reserve / Army National Guard

 • Ranger-qualified field grade infantry officer with more than a decade of military experience, including leadership in direct combat operations.
-Officer commission received through ROTC (scholarship recipient) at the Wildcat Battalion of the University of Arizona.
+Currently assigned to the United States Army Reserve.
+Officer commission received through ROTC (scholarship recipient).
 Designated an Army Distinguished Military Graduate (DMG) for the 2009 commissioning year.
-Professional military education includes Basic Officer Leadership Course II (honor graduate), Infantry Basic Officer Leadership Course, Maneuver Captains Career Course, and the Command and General Staff College’s Intermediate Level Education and Advanced Operations Course (superior graduate), as well as Army Ranger (class 05-10), SERE-C, Parachutist, and Instructor qualifications.
-Prior assignments include command and staff leadership positions with experience in platoon through brigade level operations
+Professional military education includes Basic Officer Leadership Course II (honor graduate), Infantry Basic Officer Leadership Course, Maneuver Captains Career Course, and the Command and General Staff College Intermediate Level Education Common Core and Advanced Operations Course (superior graduate), as well as Army Ranger (class 05-10), SERE-C, Parachutist, and Instructor qualifications (Basic Army Instructor Badge)

 Selected Prior Military Assignments: